Welcome to 'The Surgery'

 Safe Care in COVID-19 Times

 Wearing a mask is mandatory when in the practice.
-Please present your signed certificate if you have a medical exemption.
+Please present your signed certificate if you have an appropriate medical exemption.

 IF YOU HAVE COVID-19 LIKE SYMPTOMS we will ask you to stay at home and your GP will call you.